 Tools to check your Content Security Policy

-Use the CyberFurl security headers scan when you want to see the live signal on a real domain, and then step back to the See the web security headers feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl security headers scan as your comprehensive csp checker when you want to see the live signal on a real domain.
+Leveraging a robust csp testing tool ensures your policy is watertight before you finalize it with a content security policy generator.
+Step back to the See the web security headers feature page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 The version labels matter mainly because each generation added more expressive controls.
 CSP1 established the basic allowlist model, CSP2 improved nonce and hash use, and CSP3 added modern capabilities such as `strict-dynamic` and better framing controls.
 In real operations, the useful question is not which number sounds modern, but whether the live policy reflects current application behavior safely.